bobbingwide/fizzie/README.md

 The template parts are:

 * a2z-pagination - letter pagination for blog posts
+* archive-query - main query for archive pages
-* breadcrumbs - Breadcrumb trail * using sb-breadcrumbs-block-based-widgets
+* breadcrumbs - Breadcrumb trail - using sb-breadcrumbs-block-based-widgets
-* category-description * incomplete
+* category-description - uses [archive_description] shortcode
 * category-query - to list posts in a chosen category term
+* download - uses [oikp_download] shortcode
+* footer-menu - displays the footer menu
 * footer - final full width footer
-* footer-part - alternative footer ( not used ? )
-* header - the original header -  replaced by header-2-columns
 * header-2-columns - A badly named header template part which only has half of the functionality of the header that it’s going to replace.
+* header-menu - displays the header menu
+* information - Displays post meta data using the oik-block/fields block
 * page-content - primary content part for a page
 * page-footer - full width footer with 3 columns
-* post-content - breaks site
+* post-content - primary content part for a post
 * posts - an attempt to display the posts using query blocks - incomplete- not used
 * search - using the Search block